Veterinary fax service illustration with paw print and document icons

 No dedicated phone line.
 No toner.
 No paper jams during a busy morning of appointments.
 Your staff sends faxes from the same computer they use for scheduling and records.
 For multi-location practices, every clinic uses the same system without buying separate machines.

 If your practice management system supports it, FaxDrop's REST API lets you send faxes programmatically.
 Automate referral packets, lab requests, and insurance submissions without manual steps.
-For more on faxing in healthcare settings, see our guides on HIPAA-compliant faxing and how to fax medical records.
+For more on faxing in healthcare settings, see our guides on healthcare faxing and how to fax medical records.
 For pharmacies on the other end of your prescriptions, check out our pharmacy fax guide.

 Your Patients Deserve Better Than a Fax Machine